Herod beheads John the Baptist

 - 14:27 Jesus quickly replied, “Courage, it’s me.
 Don’t be afraid.”

-- 14:28 Peter called out and said, “Teacher, if it’s really you, call me out on the water.”
+- 14:28 Peter called out and said, “Lord, if it’s really you, call me out on the water.”

 - 14:29 Jesus said, “Okay, come on out.”
 Peter stepped out of the boat and onto the water.
-He headed toward Jesus.
+He started walking toward Jesus.

 - 14:30 But when Peter realized how strong the wind was, it scared him.
 Then quickly, he started to sink.
-He screamed, “Teacher, save me!”
+He screamed, “Lord, save me!”

 - 14:31 Right away, Jesus reached out his hand and grabbed Peter.
 Jesus said, “Oh my, you sure don’t have much faith.
 Why did you start doubting?”